 – Stress factors in handling and containment.

 – Basic wildlife conservation, ecology and management principles.

 – Animal welfare in relation to capture and containment.

 Students will have a full 12 day itinerary that covers all of the above areas.
 However, it is important to understand and appreciate that working with wildlife is unpredictable and circumstances can often change very quickly.
 Therefore, although the course is based on a structure, these activities may change depending on the needs and requirements of the Welgevonden team during your time on the reserve.

 Whilst conducting your Conservation Project you will be accommodated at the purpose built student centre which is situated on the Main Reserve.
-The center boasts ten purpose built tents that sleep two people per tent in single beds, each tent also has lighting and electricity supply.
-Shared ablutions of toilets and Showers are available with running hot and cold water.
-There is also a number of communal facilities including a lecture room, canteen, storage fridge, lounge and entertainment area.
-The center also has access to Wi-Fi.
-Three meals are provided on a daily on a semi-participation basis and students are expected to assist in preparation of meals etc. Meals will either be served at the facility itself or taken as a pre-packed serving, depending on planned or as result of unscheduled activities.
+The centre boasts ten purpose built tents that sleep two people per tent in single beds, each tent also has lighting and electricity supply.
+Shared ablutions of toilets and showers are available with running hot and cold water.
+There is also a number of communal facilities including a lecture room, canteen, storage fridge, lounge entertainment area.
+The centre also has access to Wi-Fi.
+Three meals are provided daily on a semi-participation basis and students are expected to assist in preparation of meals etc. Meals will either be served at the facility itself or taken as a pre-packed serving, depending on planned or as result of unscheduled activities.